1 What is Aerospace Engineering?

 Learning Objectives

 Newcomers must appreciate that aerospace engineering is a highly applied field focused on the practical aspects of designing, building, and operating flight vehicles.
 Aerospace engineers work on a broad range of technical tasks, including designing aircraft and spacecraft, selecting materials and propulsion systems, and testing and operating these vehicles.
-The goal of aerospace engineering is to make flight safer, more efficient, and more cost-effective.
+Goals in aerospace engineering also include making flight vehicles safer, more efficient, and more cost-effective.

 According to the U.S. Bureau of Labor Statistics, aerospace engineers with degrees or other professional qualifications are employed in many businesses and organizations, including private industry and government labs.
 In addition, aerospace engineers are performing a diverse range of engineering activities related to: